stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/workload-application-alerts.md

 ~~~

-## 3. Writing an AlertmanagerConfig for your Applicaiton
+## 3. Writing an AlertmanagerConfig for your applicaiton

 You can define AlertmanagerConfig to direct alerts to your target applications like slack, pagetduty etc. Our application chart also support configuring AlertmanagerConfig.
 Check it out [here](https://github.com/stakater-charts/application)